oracle/fastr/documentation/tutorials/interop/javaInteroperability.md

 > calendar$setTime(currentTime)
 ```

-External objects returned from a field, method or created via `new.external` are either automatically converted into according R values or they live on as external objects in the FastR environment.
-If necessary, they can be again passed over to java.
+External objects returned from a field, method or created via `new` or `new.external` are either automatically converted into according R values or they live on as external objects in the FastR environment.
+If necessary, they can be passed over to java.

 ```
 > cet <- new.java.class("java.util.TimeZone")$getTimeZone("CET")